munificent/craftinginterpreters/book/closures.md

 }
 ```

-The compiler and runtime will conspire together to build up a set of objects in
+the compiler and runtime will conspire together to build up a set of objects in
 memory like this:

 <img src="image/closures/open-upvalue.png" alt="The object graph of the stack, ObjClosure, ObjFunction, and upvalue array."/>

 That might look overwhelming, but fear not.
 We'll work our way through it.
 The
-important part is that upvalues serve as the layer of indirection we need to
+important part is that upvalues serve as the layer of indirection needed to
 continue to find a captured local variable even after it moves off the stack.
 But before we get to all that, let's focus on compiling captured variables.